TheJesper/ollama-structured-output/README.md

 ---

-*Developed with the help of AI and human collaboration.* 🤖🤝
+*Developed with the help of humans.* 🤖🤝